satyaprafful/wine4you/ReadMe.txt

-Catherine Xu, Satya Prafful Tangirala, Tatiana Tsygankova NETS 150 Final Project Summary: Wine 4 You
+Project Summary: Wine 4 You
 ---------------------------------------------------------------------------------------

 How many times have you walked up to a shelf of wine bottles and had no idea what you might like?
 Or have you ever had a disagreement with a friend over what wine to get?
 No fear, Wine 4 You has your back.